richardeigenmann/JPO/README.md

 * Export to directory facility to share via e-mail or CD-ROM
 * Open XML data structures
 * Pure Java, no native libraries
-* Runs on Windows, Linux and Mac OS, anywhere Java runs
+* Runs on Windows, Linux and macOS, anywhere Java runs
 * Can call up outside applications
 * Leaves your pictures where they are
 * Can move pictures to new locations to tidy up